theseniordads/monomental/DOCS/README.md

 Putting the PI3 through Atomik resulted in the most disappointing of the packing results, with the packed version being a whopping 15K, (!) however, being able to re-use the picture depacker code actually resulted in a reduction in the code size!
 The size of the compiled exectuable was now 181K, which is still 86K less than the uncompressed original *and* it's memory footprint is nearly 17K less!

 The final question: now that all the uncompressed bitmaps are compressed, and all the `bss` sections added, how well would the executable compress with Atomik?
 Would there be anything left to compress?
-We knew that there were some `REPT` code blocks which whick could be easily compressed, but there was also an extra 15K of not-easily-compressible data to pack!
+We knew that there were some `REPT` code blocks which whick could be easily compressed, and the music files were uncompressed, but there was also an extra 15K of not-easily-compressible data to pack!

 However, after running the executable through Atomik, we found that it was still able to pack the executable down to a respectable 125K, compared to the 122K of the original and the 112K of the "Remastered" version.
 It might seem disappointing that the "remix" version is 3K bigger packed than the original, but the unpacked "remix" executable is **68%** of the size of the unpacked original (The acutal code is just under 32K!) and uses less memory, and still fits in more data!
 When you consider there's **688K** of graphics data plus 3 main pieces of music, and it *still* works on a half meg ST, that's a pretty decent acheivement!
 Well, that's how we justify it anyway...

+You can download the "Remix" version [here](https://github.com/theseniordads/monomental/tree/main/COMPILED/REMIX)...

 ## Conclusion

 And that is finally that: we've finally got a source code version of "Mono Mental"!
 And we've even got a tweaked version of it that is as close to what we intended the original demo to be like!
 From this epic journey, we learned the following lessons:
 1. If you're using modern tools to develop for the Atari, use VASM, but make sure you have a way of automating the assembly and build process.
-Once we tweaked it a bit, AmigaAssembly was a godsend for us- everytime we saved, it would do a test assembly of the code, giving us and instant syntax check, and building an exectuable was as simple as pressing `CTRL+SHIFT+B`!
+Once we tweaked it a bit, AmigaAssembly was a godsend for us- everytime we saved, it would do a test assembly of the code, giving us and instant syntax check, and building an exectuable was as simple as pressing `CTRL+SHIFT+B`- no fiddling about with comand line gubbins!
 2. If you're wanting to debug your code, a external debugger is extemely useful.
 In this case, HRDB was a vital tool in our debugging arsenal, and we couldn't have done it without it!
 3. However, HRDB *couldn't* do everything, so don't be surprised if you have get down and dirty, and use good old MONST2 on the Atari platform itself.
 After getting reaquainted with it, we were impressed by how good a debugger it was for it's time!
 4. Ripper programs can be useful for extracting data from a binary, but don't be surprised if you have to do some manual work to get the data you want!
 5. Even with good disassemblers like TT Digger, there will be a lot of crap code left over from the disassembly process, so be prepared to do a lot of cleaning up!
 This will probably be the most time consuming part of the process.
 5. As well as modern tools, you'll be using a lot of old tools on the Atari platform, so take advantage of the fact that can spin up multiple instances of Hatari in different modes for different tools, thus enabling you do to some multitasking!

+We hope you've enjoyed this epic journey as much as we have!
+(For at least some of time!)
+We're not sure what we'll be doing next, but we'll need a lie and some Horlicks first!

 **SENIOR DADS RULEC!!!**

 *2023-09-12*